 Fairly soon, after numerous trips to Boots the Chemist, back when they sold wine making equipment as well as toys, furniture and records, I build up the necessary equipment of demijohns, bottles, corking tools and syphons.
 It’s such a shame how Boots has been forced to focus on only it’s core pharmacy and chemist products now.
 I used to love even the smell of the place, but now, sadly, I can’t remember the last time I visited a shop.

-My cellar (made it similar to the Focus Wine Cellars) grew to include Sloe Gin, Dandelion wine, Elderberry and others.
+My cellar grew to include Sloe Gin, Dandelion wine, Elderberry and others.
 The gentle blop, blop, of the airlocks ticked away the days of anticipation for the current brew.

-I left this hobby behind for a while, due to life, work, lack of space and that best liquor store Fort Collins we have around the corner, but now I’ve decided to revisit the world of country wines, kicking off with a Rhubarb recipe, chosen due to my discovery of a last few undrink bottles stashed away in a dark cupboard, together with inheriting a patch of Rhubarb that needs to make way for a garden shed.
+I left this hobby behind for a while, due to life, work, lack of space but now I’ve decided to revisit the world of country wines, kicking off with a Rhubarb recipe, chosen due to my discovery of a last few undrunk bottles stashed away in a dark cupboard, together with inheriting a patch of Rhubarb that needs to make way for a garden shed.

 Country wines are unsophisticated, often quite sweet and always a gamble on quality.
 Many people turn their noses up at them in the light of cheap real wine from supermarkets.